-Daily schedules/lesson plans will be flexible, provide stability without being rigid, allow children to meet their physical needs (e.g., water, food, restrooms) in a relaxed way, allow children to move smoothly from one activity to another, usually at their own pace, and facilitate transitions when it is necessary for children to move as a group.
+Daily schedules/lesson plans will be flexible, provide stability without being rigid, and allow children to meet their physical needs (e.g., water, food, restrooms) in a relaxed way.
+Children are able to move smoothly from one activity to another, usually at their own pace, unless facilitated transitions are necessary for children to move as a group.
 Program activities are offered in Life Skills, Citizenship and Leadership Programming.
-A variety of clubs and committees will be available to expand children's interpersonal, speaking, and leadership skills.
-Program choices will be offered to help children develop skills in independent living and life planning, such as cooking, swimm nina. etc. in ing and ine planning, each ac ecciaing, emilin 40 • 40
+A variety of clubs and committees will be available to expand children's interpersonal, communicative, and leadership skills.
+Program choices will be offered to help children develop skills in independent living and life planning, such as cooking, swimming, etc.